Sxjdwang/TalkLip/README.md

 1. We upload a Talking_face_demo.pptx to this repository which contains some demo videos.
 2. Fix the GPU out-of-memory error in train.py.
 Running train.py with a batch_size of 8 requires approximately 24GB of memory.
 However, in some rare cases, it might need more than 24GB and trigger an error.
 We have resolved this issue using a try-and-catch mechanism. --  19/July/2023
 3. We upload a checkpoint of the discriminator as requested in the issue.
+4. We upload an eval_lrs.sh in the evaluation folder, which allows you to evaluate all metrics on LRS2 with a single command.

 ## Prerequisite